huntergps/handbook-docs/Fuse/03 - UI Components.md

 Fuse currently suppots the following image source types:

-* @(FileImageSource) - specifies a single local image file and it's density
+* @(FileImageSource) - specifies a single local image file and its density
-* @(HttpImageSource) - specifies a single image from a URL and it's density
+* @(HttpImageSource) - specifies a single image from a URL and its density
-* @(MultiDensityImageSource) - allows you to specify multiple versions of the same image for use with different screen densiies.
+* @(MultiDensityImageSource) - allows you to specify multiple versions of the same image for use with different screen densities.

 In addition, the following classes allow you to configure image sources further: